eBarkFeaturedPTSA

 Unfortunately, the library collection has been hampered for years by consistent underfunding by Seattle Public Schools.
 While the fiction section has remained vital and useful by the generous donations from the PTSA, we have experienced a significant decline in the utility of our non-fiction.

-Last year, with the unending support of the PTSA and a large grant from the Seattle Education Association, we were able to update the non-fiction collection and bring the average age up from 1993 to 1999.
-(This is still below our goal of a 2010 average age.)
-Assisted by the incredible efforts of my student Library Advisory Club, I had the opportunity to spend an $8,000 check at Elliott Bay Book Store.
+Starting in 2022-23, with the unending support of the PTSA and a large grant from the Seattle Education Association, we have been updating the non-fiction collection.
+As of 2024, the books’ average age up from 1993 to 1999.
+(That was still below our goal of a 2010 average age.)
+In 2023-24, assisted by the incredible efforts of my student Library Advisory Club, I had the opportunity to spend an $8,000 check at Elliott Bay Book Store.
 In our purchases, we focused on a few sections to bring some life back to non-fiction, including cookbooks, sports, myths and legends, “how to,” and financial literacy books.

 These new books have been a fantastic hit with the students and in many ways have revitalized the Garfield collection.
 It is an inspiration for library users to come back and continually find new and provocative ideas and interests.

-Also, with the support of the PTSA, we have hired a recently graduated Garfield alum, Muz Katende, as this year’s Library Assistant.
+Also, with the support of the PTSA, we hire a part-time Library Assistant.

 Together, we are making a positive Garfield Library experience for our student body, by engaging them in stories, occupations, and social and cultural issues pertinent to them.
 From the newspaper subscriptions, newly published books, current periodicals and newspaper subscriptions, we are pushing our students to look beyond the walls Garfield and to make changes in their community.